bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 ### Practical guidance
 #### Best practical architecture for GPT-5.4 / Opus + one local 3090
-A realistic system on your stack should look like this:

-**Coordinator (frontier model)**
-- Task planning.
-- Deciding delegation structure.
-- Reviewing uncertain outputs.
-- Final pass on high-risk actions.
+**Coordinator (frontier model)**: Task planning, delegation structure, reviewing uncertain outputs, final pass on high-risk actions.

-**Local specialist (3090)**
-- Repo exploration and file ranking.
-- Context compression and diff summarization.
-- Test drafting.
-- Candidate patch drafting for routine changes.
-- Issue triage.
-- First-pass review comments.

-**Verifier layer**
-- Tests.
-- Type checks.
-- Linters.
-- Static analyzers.
-- Semantic filters.
-- Optional model-based judge.

-**Learning loop**
-- Track which delegated tasks are accepted, repaired, or rejected.
+**Local specialist (3090)**: Repo exploration, context compression, diff summarization, test drafting, issue triage, first-pass review.
+**Verifier layer**: Tests, type checks, linters, static analyzers, semantic filters, optional model-based judge.
-- Turn accepted traces into local fine-tuning or distillation data.
-- Turn failures into eval cases.
+**Learning loop**: Track accepted/repaired/rejected tasks, turn accepted traces into distillation data, turn failures into eval cases.

 #### Best first specializations for the local model
-If you want immediate leverage, do not start with "local autonomous coding agent."
-Start with these:

-1. **repo explorer / file ranker**
+1. repo explorer / file ranker
-2. **diff summarizer**
+2. diff summarizer
-3. **test drafter**
+3. test drafter
-4. **first-pass code reviewer**
+4. first-pass code reviewer
-5. **issue / bug triager**
+5. issue / bug triager
-6. **mechanical refactor worker**
+6. mechanical refactor worker

-These are predictable enough to evaluate and frequent enough to justify specialization.

 #### Local model choices for one 3090
-Based on current official model pages and practical fit:

-- **Qwen2.5-Coder-14B / 32B** — best coding-oriented local worker family from the currently inspected sources.
-- **DeepSeek-R1-Distill-Qwen-14B / 32B** — attractive if you want a more reasoning-heavy local reviewer or discriminator.
-- **gpt-oss-20b** — strong local OpenAI-family option for specialized or agentic bounded work.

-A sensible near-term pairing is:
-- `Qwen2.5-Coder-14B` or `32B` for generation/exploration,
-- `DeepSeek-R1-Distill-Qwen-14B` for reviewer/discriminator experiments,
-- with GPT-5.4 or Claude Opus as final arbiter.
+- Qwen2.5-Coder-14B / 32B
+- DeepSeek-R1-Distill-Qwen-14B / 32B
+- gpt-oss-20b

 ### Open questions
-Several research questions remain genuinely open.

-1. **How much should routing rely on learned confidence versus external verification?**
+1. How much should routing rely on learned confidence versus external verification?
-   Current evidence suggests external verification is safer, especially in software.

-2. **Can step-level intervention beat task-level routing in real engineering workflows?**
+2. Can step-level intervention beat task-level routing in real engineering workflows?
-   Likely yes for some domains, but operational complexity rises sharply.

-3. **Can a small local model be trained to defer well, not just answer well?**
+3. Can a small local model be trained to defer well, not just answer well?
-   Cascade-aware training suggests yes, but this is underexplored in coding-specific stacks.

-4. **What is the right role for LLM-as-judge in software?**
+4. What is the right role for LLM-as-judge in software?
-   It seems useful as a secondary signal, but not yet as a sole gate.

-5. **How should one evaluate delegation in software engineering?**
+5. How should one evaluate delegation in software engineering?
-   Benchmark success is not enough.
-You need repository-specific evals that measure regressions, missed bugs, reviewer usefulness, and escalation efficiency.

 ## Evidence and Sources
 ### Routing and cascades
-- **FrugalGPT** — framed the cost problem in terms of prompt adaptation, approximation, and cascades.
+- FrugalGPT — framed the cost problem in terms of prompt adaptation, approximation, and cascades.
-- **Hybrid LLM** — query-difficulty routing with a tunable quality target.
+- Hybrid LLM — query-difficulty routing with a tunable quality target.
-- **RouteLLM** — preference-trained routers with strong cost-quality tradeoffs.
+- RouteLLM — preference-trained routers with strong cost-quality tradeoffs.
-- **Token-level uncertainty and beyond** — showed why generative deferral is harder than classification deferral.
+- Token-level uncertainty and beyond — showed why generative deferral is harder than classification deferral.
-- **Cascade-Aware Training** — argued that the small model should be trained for its role in the cascade, not in isolation.
+- Cascade-Aware Training — argued that the small model should be trained for its role in the cascade, not in isolation.

 ### Verification and software engineering
-- **Assured LLM-Based Software Engineering** — generate-and-test plus semantic filters.
+- Assured LLM-Based Software Engineering — generate-and-test plus semantic filters.
-- **LLM-as-a-Judge in Software Engineering** — evidence that model-based judgment can correlate with humans, but is not a full substitute.
+- LLM-as-a-Judge in Software Engineering — evidence that model-based judgment can correlate with humans, but is not a full substitute.

 ### Industrial implementation patterns
-- **Anthropic engineering post on multi-agent research** — orchestrator-worker architecture, gains from token budget and parallel context windows, explicit warnings about cost.
+- Anthropic engineering post on multi-agent research — orchestrator-worker architecture.
-- **Anthropic trustworthy agents post** — emphasized that harnesses, tools, and environments are part of agent quality and safety.
+- Anthropic trustworthy agents post — harnesses, tools, and environments are part of agent quality and safety.
-- **OpenAI docs and cookbook** — subagents, evals, caching, and distillation as core operational primitives.
+- OpenAI docs and cookbook — subagents, evals, caching, and distillation as core operational primitives.
-- **NVIDIA speculative decoding** — strongest industrial example of quality-preserving small+large collaboration.
+- NVIDIA speculative decoding — strongest industrial example of quality-preserving small+large collaboration.

 ## Uncertainties and Competing Views
 The main uncertainty is not whether delegation works at all, but how aggressive the delegation should be.

-A more optimistic view is that stronger local reasoning models and better routers may soon let most predictable engineering work stay local, with frontier models stepping in only occasionally.
+A more optimistic view is that stronger local reasoning models and better routers may soon let most predictable engineering work stay local.
 A more skeptical view is that many tasks that look predictable are secretly architecture-sensitive, and that strong benchmarks can hide costly silent failures.
-This skeptical view is especially persuasive in security review, concurrency, data migrations, and production incident response.

-Another uncertainty is whether the future belongs more to **trained routers** or to **verification-heavy pipelines**.
-The current evidence suggests that for software engineering, verification-heavy pipelines are the safer first move, while learned routing becomes more valuable after you have strong repository-specific eval data.

 ## Practical Takeaways
 - Treat smaller models as **specialists**, not miniature general replacements for frontier models.